Suits, ties, guns and badges engaged with tattoos, sandals and white-guy dreadlocks to discuss Tuesday evening the pros and cons of … legal weed.

 Others in the crowd, I’m equally certain, envision a California-style program where anyone feeling even a little bit anxious can obtain a card to load up on edibles, oils and high-grade weed at dispensaries on every block.

-The heart of the discussion beats in the details.
+The heart of the discussion, as always, beats in the details.

 The true driving factor, whether or not anyone says so out loud, is money — the only green that matters.